 Lieutenant Ed Jochum

-The Bonner County Sheriff’s Office Marine Division consists of a lieutenant, two sergeants and 17 seasonal deputies.
+The Bonner County Sheriff’s Office Marine Division consists of a lieutenant, two sergeants, and 17 seasonal deputies.
 As law enforcement officers, marine deputies respond to and investigate boating-related accidents and enforce state and local laws on Bonner County waterways.
 Deputies respond to water related calls for service, boating accidents, water rescues, and search and recovery operations.

-The Bonner County Sheriff’s Marine Division is responsible for patrolling approximately 120,000 acres of water, which is nearly triple that of any other county in Idaho.
+The Bonner County Sheriff’s Marine Division is responsible for patrolling approximately 120,000 acres of waterway, which is nearly triple that of any other county in Idaho.
 The Marine oversees 43 miles of Lake Pend Oreille, 19 miles of Priest Lake, 28 miles of the Pend Oreille River and eight miles of the Clark Fork River.
 The Division also has responsibility for numerous lowland lakes scattered throughout the county.

 In 2014, over 12,000 registered boats listed Bonner County as their primary or secondary destinations.
 Local waterways also host a huge influx of summertime visitors from surrounding states and Canada.